-DBRS Ratings GmbH (DBRS Morningstar) assigned a AAA rating to the EMTN Series 2023-7 (Series 2023-7) notes issued under the CAFFIL SCF (the Issuer) Public Sector Covered Bonds Programme (the programme).
-Series 2023-7 is a EUR 10 million fixed-rate bond that pays a coupon of 3.901% and matures on 5 May 2053.
+DBRS Ratings Limited (DBRS Morningstar) assigned a AAA rating to the EMTN Series 2018-1C (Series 2018-1C) notes issued under the CAFFIL SCF (CAFFIL, Caisse Française de Financement Local, or the Issuer) Public Sector Covered Bonds Programme (the Programme).
+Series 2018-1C is a EUR 150 million tap issuance of the existing Series 2018-1, a fixed-rate bond that pays a coupon of 0.50% and matures on 19 January 2026.
+Series 2018-1 was issued on 19 January 2018 with a nominal amount of EUR 1,000 million and tapped on 14 May 2019 by EUR 150 million.

 The ratings are based on the following analytical considerations:

--- A Legal and Structuring Framework (LSF) Assessment of “Very Strong” associated with the programme, although the LSF Assessment does not currently affect the ratings in a material way.
+-- A Legal and Structuring Framework (LSF) Assessment of “Very Strong” associated with the Programme, although the LSF Assessment does not currently affect the rating in a material way.

--- A Cover Pool Credit Assessment (CPCA) of A (low) that can currently be achieved.
+-- A Cover Pool Credit Assessment (CPCA) of A (low) can currently be achieved.

--- An LSF-Implied Likelihood (LSF-L) of AAA that can currently be achieved.
+-- An LSF-Implied Likelihood (LSF-L) of AAA can currently be achieved.

--- A possible two-notch uplift for high recovery prospects, although the level of recoveries does not currently affect the ratings in a material way.
+-- A two-notch uplift for high recovery prospects is possible, although the level of recoveries does not currently affect the rating in a material way.

--- The level of overcollateralisation (OC) of 10.9% to which DBRS Morningstar gives credit, which is the minimum level observed in the past 12 months, adjusted by a scaling factor of 0.85.
+-- The level of overcollateralisation (OC) of 9.4% to which DBRS Morningstar gives credit.

 DBRS Morningstar analysed the transaction using its European Covered Bond Cash Flow tool.
 The main assumptions focused on the timing of defaults and recoveries of the assets, interest rate stresses, and market value spreads to calculate liquidation values on the cover pool (CP).

-To assign ratings to new issuances, DBRS Morningstar uses the following stressed assumptions: a CPCA of BB, because BB is the lowest-tested stress level currently compatible with the AAA CB rating, and an LSF-L of AA (high) compatible with this level of CPCA.
+To assign ratings to new issuances, the following stressed assumptions are used: a CPCA of BB, because BB is the lowest-tested stress level currently compatible with the AAA CB rating, and an LSF-L of AA (high) compatible with this level of CPCA.

-Everything else equal, provided that a CPCA of A (low) is currently achievable, a five-notch downgrade of the CBAP would lead to a three-notch downgrade of the LSF-L to AA (low) and a one-notch downgrade on the CB ratings.
-Based on a CPCA of BB (i.e., the level tested to assign ratings to new issuances), a two-notch downgrade of the CBAP to AA (low) would lead to a two-notch downgrade of the LSF-L to AA (low), resulting in a one-notch downgrade on the CB ratings.
+Everything else being equal, provided a CPCA of A (low) is currently achievable, a five-notch downgrade of the CBAP would lead to a three-notch downgrade of the LSF-L to AA (low) and a one-notch downgrade of the CB ratings.
+Based on the BB CPCA (level tested to assign ratings to new issuances), a downgrade of the CBAP by two notches to AA (low) would lead to a downgrade of the LSF-L by two notches to AA (low), resulting in a downgrade of the CB ratings by one notch.

 In addition, all else unchanged, the CB ratings would be downgraded if any of the following occurred: